Documentation

 SEO

 Search Engine Optimization (SEO) is one of the most essential strategies for improving your site's visibility in organic search engine results.
-Well-optimized pages are more likely to appear in prominent positions on search engines, leading to higher traffic and better conversion rates.
+Well-optimized pages are more likely to rank higher in search results, leading to higher traffic and better conversion rates.

 Learn about best practices for improving your store SEO in the SEO guide.

 FastStore provides configuration options, such as editable meta tags (title, description, author, and templates), which help search engines understand and index your content.
-You can define these settings during the project onboarding or updated later in the discovery.config.js file.
+You can define these settings during the project onboarding or update them later in the discovery.config.js file.

 Setting SEO during the project onboarding